owenrumney/blogbase/_posts/2019-01-23-creating-a-keytab-file.markdown

 layout: post
 author: Owen Rumney
 title: Creating a Kerberos Keytab file with ktutil
-summary: Steps that are required to create a Kerberos keytab file on Linux
+description: Steps that are required to create a Kerberos keytab file on Linux
 tags: [security, kerberos, keytab, ktutil]
 categories: [SysAdmin]
 ---